The MARS DIRT CAR Series will utilize the UMP DIRTcar Super Late Model rules with the following additions:

 The standard MARS DIRT car Series Feature Event will start 22 cars.
 Once that event is set, no other driver shallbe allowed to start.
 There will be NO ALTERNATE starters in any feature event.
 Drivers that have qualified for the Feature Event, but are unable to start will receive pay equaling the pay received by drivers that started a Last Chance Qualifier, but did not transfer.
 HOWEVER, any driver that qualified for the Feature Event, but was unable to start will receive minimum Feature Event points.

-MARS DIRT car Series events pay a minimum of $2,000 to win and $300 to start.
+MARS DIRT car Series events pay a minimum of $2,000 to win and $300 to start (East Side Only Can Be $1500 to Win and 200 to Start with $50 Entry Fee).
 Exceptions to this purse can be altered by MARS officials due to race co-sanctioning and track promoter agreements.
 Full point fund payout for each race will be available at the MARS trailer.

 Championship points will be awarded at all MARS sanctioned events.
 Purse structure and number of laps of the Feature Event will not alter the points awarded for each event.
 Points will be awarded to drivers by their finishing positions in the Feature Event as follows.

 Points will also be awarded to cars that do not qualify for the Feature Event.
 Those points will be awarded as follows.

 Cars that start a Last Chance Qualifier, but do not transfer to the Feature……….35 points